-Since blood type is determined by genetic factors, it is plausible that some cancers might be associated more frequently with specific blood types.
-In fact, associations between blood type and risk have been reported for esophageal, gastric, pancreatic, colon and ovarian cancer.
+Since blood type is determined by genetic factors, it is plausible that some cancers might be associated with specific blood types.
+In fact, associations between blood type and risk have been reported for some cancers.
 However, studies concerning blood type and breast cancer have been few and contradictory.

 Blood type and breast cancer risk